ndsev/mapget/README.md

 ## Configuration

-The `mapget::Cache` class parses a config file, from which it knows about available data source endpoints.
+The `mapget::HttpService` class can parse a config file, from which it knows about available data source endpoints.
 The path to this config file may be provided either via the `MAPGET_CONFIG_FILE` env. var, or via a constructor parameter.
-The file will be watched for changes, so you can update it, and the server will immediately know about newly added or removed sources.
 The structure of the file is as follows:

 ```yaml